bbc/audio-orchestrator/Readme.md

 ## Releases and versions

-Pull requests should update the main package.json version and run `npm install && npm run credits` to ensure this is used throughout.
+Pull requests should update the main `package.json` version and run `npm install && npm run credits` before they are merged to ensure the new version is used throughout.
 Changelog.md should also be manually updated.

-A [GitHub action](.github/workflows/build.yml) automatically builds mac and windows installers on pushes to the main branch.
-These must then be manually checked and attached to a GitHub release.

-NB apps built this way are not signed or notarized by Apple/Microsoft and may require additional authorization to run.
+Currently, releases are locally built (`npm run dist`) and manually uploaded to GitHub (macOS, macOS-arm64, Windows).

 ## History